MixinNetwork/developers.mixin.one/api/_docs/alpha-mixin-network/create-pin.md

 order: 7
 ---

-PIN is used to manage user's address, assets.
-There's no default PIN for a Mixin Network user (except APP).
+PIN is used to manage user's addresses, assets and etc. There's no default PIN for a Mixin Network user (except APP).

 ###### POST /pin/update